craigsapp/densmore-teton-sioux/README.md

 Online viewing
 ==================

+A <a target="_blank" href="http://127.0.0.1:4444/topic/toggle">demo page</a> on
-Graphical notation for the data files can be viewed online on the Verovio Humdrum Viewer: http://verovio.humdrum.org/?file=folk/sioux&k=e&filter=autobeam From this link you can navigate between songs with the arrow buttons at the top of the linked page.
+the Humdrum notation plugin website contains a nice browsing interface to the songs in the collection.
+Otherwise, graphical notation for the data files can easily be viewed and heard online in the Verovio Humdrum Viewer: http://verovio.humdrum.org/?file=folk/sioux&k=e&filter=autobeam From this link you can navigate between songs with the arrow buttons at the top of the linked page.
 Here is a view of song no. 46 in Verovio Humdrum Viewer: